 During an all-day adventure, students will learn all about the karst animate and inanimate worlds.
 While touring the caves, the Expo Cave Karst exhibition, the Life within a Billion Years exhibition, and the Vivarium, which boasts the world's largest exhibition of living cave-dwelling animals, they will learn how caves are formed, get acquainted with various karst features, cave-dwelling animals and Postojna Cave's fascinating history.
 The other main attraction is the Predjama Castle, which is all about history and by all means a magnificent sight.
 In the Postojna Cave Park, students have the opportunity to visit two world-famous attractions and five educational exhibitions.
 An equally interesting feature is the education path along the river Pivka, which leads through the park, where students can learn about the characteristics of sinking rivers.

 We have prepared a new one-of-a-kind programme for your pupils.
 Meet the baby olms – nicknamed baby dragons.
-Explore the magical world of Postojna Cave and learn all about the olm’s greatest secrets with our biologist in English.
+Explore the magical world of Postojna Cave and learn all about the olm’s greatest secrets.

 AN UNFORGETTABLE SCHOOL TRIP:

 Pupils will set off on a tour of Postojna Cave with a ride on our one-of-a-kind cave train and discover the beauties and special features that make Postojna Cave a natural wonder.
 The tour guide will tell the pupils all about the process of stalactite/stalagmite formation, various forms of karst formations, the history of Postojna Cave and the latest findings.
 A very special experience will be a visit to the part of the cave that is otherwise closed to cave tours, as part of which pupils will get to meet the baby olms.
-Postojna Cave’s two biologists, who have been keeping an eye on the olms since they hatched and know all their secrets, will introduce the pupils to the world of the largest cave-dwelling animal and life in the subterranean world.More infrmation
+Postojna Cave’s tour guides will introduce the pupils to the world of the largest cave-dwelling animal and life in the subterranean world.More information

 Postojna Cave Park